portworx/px-docs/os-config-shared-mounts.md

 ---
 layout: page
 title: "Portworx Documentation"
-category: os_cfg_shared_mounts
+sidebar: home_sidebar
 ---
-#OS Configuration for Shared Mounts
+# OS Configuration for Shared Mounts

-The following sections describe how to configure Docker for shared mounts on [CoreOS](os-config-shared-mounts.html#coreos-configuration-and-shared-mounts), [CentOS](os-config-shared-mounts.html#centos-configuration-and-shared-mounts), and [Ubuntu](os-config-shared-mounts.html#ubuntu-configuration-and-shared-mounts).
+The following sections describe how to configure Docker for shared mounts on [CoreOS](os-config-shared-mounts.html#coreos-configuration-and-shared-mounts), [RedHat/CentOS](os-config-shared-mounts.html#centos-configuration-and-shared-mounts), and [Ubuntu](os-config-shared-mounts.html#ubuntu-configuration-and-shared-mounts).
 The configuration is required because the Portworx solution exports mount points.
 The examples use AWS EC2 for servers in the cluster.

-##CoreOS Configuration and Shared Mounts
+## CoreOS Configuration and Shared Mounts

 1. Verify that your Docker version is 1.10 or later:
     ~~~